anupam2005/AzureCertificationPrep/README.md

 ## 5. Networking
 -------------

+**Network peering** allows you to connect multiple virtual networks over the private Azure network for a private network connection.

-A load balancer sits in front of two or more virtual machines to manage, and balance, the load to the virtual machines.
+A **load balancer** sits in front of two or more virtual machines to manage, and balance, the load to the virtual machines.
 This can be based on amount of incoming traffic or specific properties in the traffic.
-A load balancer has nothing to do with virtual disks, and the max number of VMs to manage goes up to 1,000.
-A load balancer ensures only healthy instances receive traffic and will stop sending traffic to any server that does not pass health checks.
+A load balancer has nothing to do with virtual disks, and the *max number of VMs to manage goes up to 1,000.* A load balancer ensures only healthy instances receive traffic and will stop sending traffic to any server that does not pass health checks.
 All Azure load balancers can log traffic that passes through them.

-You can use multi-site hosting to use the same Application Gateway for more than one website.
+You can use *multi-site hosting* to use the same **Application Gateway** for more than one website.
 You can, in fact, add up to 100 websites to the same instance of an Application Gateway.
 This will both save you on cost and complexity.

-An Application Gateway is similar to a load balancer, but it can redirect traffic based on attributes in the HTTP request, the request coming in from the internet.
+An **Application Gateway** is similar to a load balancer, but it can *redirect traffic* based on attributes in the HTTP request, the request coming in from the internet.
 You can have a VM handling video, one handling images and so on.
 Application Gateways do not handle traffic security, nor manage any virtual networks.

-Azure Virtual Network enables Azure resources to securely communicate with each other, the internet, and on-premises networks.
-Key scenarios that you can accomplish a virtual network include: communication of Azure resources with the internet, communication between Azure resources, communication with on-premises resources, filtering network traffic, routing network traffic, and integration
+**Azure Virtual Network** enables *Azure resources to securely communicate with each other*, the internet, and on-premises networks.
+Key scenarios that you can accomplish a virtual network include: *communication of Azure resources with the internet, communication between Azure resources, communication with on-premises resources, filtering network traffic, routing network traffic, and integration*

-A VPN gateway is an important part of a hybrid Azure infrastructure.
-It allows encrypted traffic to flow between on-premises services and Azure services.
+A **VPN gateway** is an important part of a hybrid Azure infrastructure.
+It allows *encrypted traffic* to flow between *on-premises services and Azure services*.

-A CDN keeps a recent copy of your web application and can deliver this much faster to users close to an endpoint.
+A **CDN** keeps a recent copy of your web application and can deliver this much faster to users close to an endpoint.
 CDNs can handle a lot more data than a typical web server, which makes it ideal to handle traffic spikes as well.
 CDNs don't generally handle individual traffic routing rules, nor security.

-A CDN keeps a recent copy of your web application and can deliver this much faster to users close to an endpoint.
-CDNs can handle a lot more data than a typical web server, which makes it ideal to handle traffic spikes as well.
-CDNs don't generally handle individual traffic routing rules, nor security.

-ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection with the help of a connectivity provider.
+**ExpressRoute** lets you extend your on-premises networks into the Microsoft cloud over *a private connection with the help of a connectivity provider*.
 With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure and Microsoft 365.

 ## 6. Storage
 ---------

-Azure Files can be used to completely replace or supplement traditional on-premises file servers or NAS devices.
+**Azure Files** can be used to completely replace or supplement traditional on-premises file servers or NAS devices.
 Popular operating systems such as Windows, macOS, and Linux can directly mount Azure file shares wherever they are in the world.
 SMB Azure file shares can also be replicated with Azure File Sync to Windows Servers, either on-premises or in the cloud, for performance and distributed caching of the data where it's being used. https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction#why-azure-files-is-useful

-Azure Blob storage is Microsoft's object storage solution for the cloud.
+**Azure Blob storage** is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data, such as text or binary data.
 Blob storage is ideal for storing data for backup and restore, disaster recovery, and archiving.
 Azure Documentation https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction#blob-storage

-Disk storage is a full Virtual hard disk that you can access.
+**Disk storage** is a full Virtual hard disk that you can access.
 It is ideal as the disk for a Virtual machine.
 In fact, when you create a Virtual machine, disk storage is created too.

-A storage account provides a unique namespace in Azure for your data.
+A **storage account** provides *a unique namespace in Azure for your data*.
 Every object you store in Azure Storage has an address that includes your unique account name.
 The combination of the account name and the Azure Storage service endpoint forms the endpoints for your storage account.
 Your storage account name must be unique within Azure.
 No two storage accounts can have the same name.
 Reference: https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview#storage-account-endpoints

 Azure offers four types of manage disk storage: Standard HDD, Standard SSD, Premium SSD, and Ultra Disk.

-Block blobs are used for handling large amounts of data very effectively.
+**Block blobs** are used for handling large amounts of data very effectively.
-Append blobs are used for operations where you are appending new data to existing content, rather than replacing it.
+Append blobs are used for operations where you are *appending* new data to existing content, rather than replacing it.
 Picture this like a log that you're constantly adding to.

-Page blobs are used for random read/write operations.
+**Page blobs** are used for *random read/write* operations.
 Picture this like the computing equivalent of having a scrap piece of paper (or "page") on your desk to scribble notes on that you only need for temporary periods of time.

-Blob containers on Azure act similar to directories in a file system.
+**Blob containers** on Azure act similar to directories in a file system.
 They can contain an unlimited number of blobs.

 ## 7. Database